unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 ![Figure 11](Images/Figure11.png)

-As with the employee compensation dataset, we can see that these metrics were generally experiencing steady, upward growth until the late 2000's, where each both metric experienced a sharp decline (as marked by the red boxes in the figures above).
+As with the employee compensation dataset, we can see that these metrics were generally experiencing steady, upward growth until the late 2000's, where each metric experienced a sharp decline (as marked by the red boxes in the figures above).
 We can see that both the total employee compensation and the gross number of employees decreased in the late 2000's, likely as a result of the "Great Recession."
 Additionally, we can see there there was a significant decline in employment numbers for manufacturing between approximately 2001 and 2004.
-Looking back at the total statweide employee compensation dataset, we can see that there was also a significant decline for this data around this same period.
+Looking back at the total statewide employee compensation dataset, we can see that there was also a significant decline for this data around this same period.
 Construction, however, did not seem to be effected nearly as much.
 This decline may be attributed to a economic recession (slightly less sever than the one beginning in 2008) brought on by the September 11th terrorist attacks.
 For this period, it appears that the manufacturing field was greatly affected, while the construction industry was only slightly affected.